AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

        autocomplete="off">
 ```

-This will show as:
+This shows as:

 ![chlimage_1-87](assets/chlimage_1-87.png)

 ### Utility Library {#utility-library}

-This library is a collection of javascript helper plugins and/or functions that are:
+This library is a collection of JavaScript helper plugins and/or functions that are:

 * UI independent
 * Yet crucial for building full featured web applications